 More information on the call for future nominations will be provided when available.

 Individuals, organizations or businesses are recognized for work that contributes to violence prevention and promoting health relationships.

-Up to 3 awards are given for leadership in each of these categories:
+Up to 3 awards are given for leadership in the following categories: